mdolab/pygeo/doc/getting_started.rst

 If you need to access a particular control point, you can obtain its index in the design variable array by invoking the ``DVGeometry.getLocalIndex`` method, which returns a tensor of indices addressible in the same i, j, k layout as the FFD file you created.

 The following example illustrates the use of the ``getLocalIndex`` method in order to pull one slice of FFD control point coordinates (at k=0, a.k.a z=0) in contiguous order.

-Here the pointset ``FFDptset`` is only added to use in visualization later and is not necessary for the functioning of the example.
+We can also print out the indices and coordinates of the FFD control points, which can be helpful for debugging.

 .. literalinclude:: ../examples/ffd_cylinder/runFFDExample.py
     :start-after: # rst getLocalIndex